Quantifying structural uncertainty in chemical reaction network inference: Supplementary results

 \subsection{Simulation study: synthetic CRN}

 We show in Figure~\ref{fig:toy_data} the 25 datasets used in our simulation study, each simulated with different ground-truth rate constants $\mathbf{k}^\text{true}$.
+Due to the use of additive Gaussian noise, simulated observations could be negative, which we truncate to zero.
 Recall that for each $\CRN\in\CRNset(\estset)$, we find the maximum likelihood estimate (MLE) of $\CRN$ (Section~\ref{sec:mle}).
-To quantify the trajectory reconstruction error of an MLE $\mathbf{k}^\text{MLE}$ (Figure~2 of the main text), we calculate the time-averaged absolute differences between the ground-truth and reconstructed trajectories, summed over species:
+To quantify the trajectory reconstruction error of an MLE $\mathbf{k}^\text{MLE}$ (Figure~\ref{fig:toy_mode_traj} of the main text), we calculate the time-averaged absolute differences between the ground-truth and reconstructed trajectories, summed over species:

 We compute the integral in \eqref{eq:err} numerically over a grid of 1000 evenly spaced time points.
 Trajectory prediction errors are defined similarly, using the novel initial state $\mathbf{x}(0)=(1,0,0)$.